 Arizona State wearing 1975 throwback uniforms against UCLA

-The Arizona State football team will don Adidas throwback alternate uniforms from 1975 during their home contest against UCLA in December.
+The Arizona State football team will don Adidas throwback alternate uniforms from 1975 during their home contest against UCLA on Saturday.

-The Sun Devils, who kick off their season against USC on Oct.
-31, will wear the throwbacks to honor the squad, which went undefeated and won both the WAC conference title and the Fiesta Bowl.
+The Sun Devils will wear the throwbacks to honor the ASU squad, which went undefeated and won both the WAC conference title and the Fiesta Bowl.